inducer/pycuda/doc/driver.rst

 .. function:: to_device(buffer)

-    Allocate enough device memory for *buffer*, which adheres to the Python :class:`buffer` interface.
+    Allocate enough device memory for *buffer*, which adheres to the Python :ref:`python:bufferobjects` interface.
 Copy the contents of *buffer* onto the device.
     Return a :class:`DeviceAllocation` object representing the newly-allocated memory.